abyala/advent-2021-clojure/docs/day04.md

 ```

 Now that we can parse the incoming numbers and the boards, we put them together using `parse-game`.
 In previous years,
-I created the `utils/split-blank-line` function to split a single strings into smaller strings when we see two
+I created the `utils/split-blank-line` function to split a single string into smaller strings when we see two
-consecutive blank lines, accommodating for Windows newline nonsense.
+consecutive blank lines, accommodating for Windows' newline nonsense.
 And as with the day 3 puzzle, we use a variatic
 deconstruction by binding the results of `split-blank-line` using `[drawn & boards]`, which has the effect of binding
 the first string to `drawn` and the remaining strings into a sequence named `boards`.